YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

 <details><summary>Notes to the graph</summary><div>

-- Only names concerned with current `String.Encoding`s appear.
+- Only names concerned with currently available `String.Encoding`s appear.
 - Names here make use of the ones IANA publish in principle.
 - Foundation assumes UTF-16 without BOM is big endian when decoding.